Preventing Winter Damage: How Winterizing Your Home Will Prevent Water Damage and Fire Damage

 Aside from frozen or burst water pipes, the biggest risk of water damage during the winter is an ice dam.
 An ice dam forms when portions of your roof are different temperatures, causing snow to melt and then freeze.

 As the melt snow freezes, it expands and can creep underneath roofing shingles or even your roof decking.
-After repeated cycles of snow and ice thawing and freezing, water will enter your home and can damage the rafters in your attic, ceilings, and walls.
+After repeated cycles of snow and ice thawing and freezing, water will enter your home.
+This can cause damage to the rafters in your attic as well as ceilings and walls.
 If this goes unresolved, it can lead to mold problems in the spring as well.

 The most common sign of an ice dam are long icicles along the edge of your roof.
-While icicles are normal during the winter, these will be abnormally long and may even form a complete column to the ground.
+Icicles are common during the winter.
+However, these will be abnormally long and may even form a complete column to the ground.

 Our Winterization Checklist to Prevent Water Damage and Fire Damage